lenn0n13/dentalism-app/README.md

 The application also has route guards to protect certain routes.
 If users do not have a valid token stored in their cookies, they cannot access protected areas.

 # Server and Deployment
 I deployed this application in AWS EKS (Elastic Kubernetes Service) with two load balancers for external access.
-However, I was not able to deploy ingress because it would require purchasing a domain, which was beyond the project's budget constraints.
+However, I was not able to deploy ingress because it would require purchasing a domain.

 ## 🔗 Video Link: https://drive.google.com/file/d/1fcLPgwAlHTKWVepDM8pgE7sGhM6-Zqqi/view?usp=sharing